-If there's one branded-title car that is worth considering, it's the hail damage cars, because mechanically there shouldn't be any issues stemming from the incident which prompted a branded title.
+If there's one branded-title car that is worth considering, it's the hail damage cars, because mechanically there shouldn't be any significant damage stemming from the incident that prompted a branded title.

 5. Odometer DiscrepancySometimes the mileage displayed on the car’s odometer isn't representative of the true mileage on the car.
 This could be indicative of odometer fraud, but more commonly this occurs when the odometer is replaced with a new or used unit and the readout isn't adjusted to match what the car actually has for mileage.

-When using Carfax or another vehicle history report, an odometer rollback warning might appear from the history records pulled up for that particular car.
-These warnings should be taken with a grain of salt - it's very plausible that when the car went in for repair the technician or service advisor accidentally entered the wrong mileage into the computer, which was then picked up by the report.
+With a vehicle history report like Carfax or Autocheck, an odometer rollback warning might appear on a vehicle’s report.
+These warnings should be taken with a grain of salt - it's very plausible that when the car went in for repair the technician or service advisor accidentally entered the wrong mileage, which was then picked up by the report.
 It's worth doing due diligence to investigate and see if this is the case.

-As for actual odometer tampering, that's a tough feat to do these days, with the complexity of the digital odometers found in today's cars.
+As for actual odometer tampering, that's a tough feat to do these days due to the complexity of the digital odometers found in today's cars.
 The most likely cause for an odometer rollback title is the replacement odometer, but as always, do your homework and try to figure out what the story is behind the vehicle’s branded title.

 A common way to go about this is by taking advantage of the varying titling rules across the different states.
 Some are stricter and some are more lenient when it comes to titling vehicles, and not all recognize the same brands.
 If you take a car with a title brand from a stricter state to a more lenient one, it’s possible to have a new title issued that makes no mention of the brand.
 It then would appear to shoppers as a clean-titled car.

 Another method is actual tampering of the physical title document.
 It’s why it is always a good idea to take a look at the title in person, rather than just take the seller’s word the title is clean.
 Seeing the title also proves the seller has the title to begin with.
-No title at all can also prove to be a serious roadblock in many states when it comes time to register the car with the DMV.
+No title at all can also prove to be a serious roadblock in many states when it comes time to register the car with the Department of Motor Vehicles (DMV).

 The best way to avoid a title washing scam is to get a vehicle history report.
 These reports disclose past history of a car regardless of the current title status.
 If a car that was once branded now sports a clean title, the reports will disclose this.
 The cost of an Autocheck or Carfax report is well worth the peace of mind that comes with a complete vehicle history.

-The Bottom LineWhenever you’re shopping for a used car, you want to buy the nicest example you can find - and it’s rare when the nicest example out there is saddled with a branded title.
-A title brand is a black mark on any car, telling the world in clear terms that the car in question has been through some sort of major, condition-altering event.
+The Bottom LineIf you’re shopping for a used car whether at the dealership or from a private seller, you want to buy the nicest example you can find.
+A title brand is a black mark on any car, indicating that the car in question has been through some sort of major, condition-altering event.
 It’s always better to buy a car with a clean title if you can, regardless of the cost savings.

 To make sure the car you want has a clean title, always be sure to get a vehicle history report and also ask to see the vehicle’s title.
 If the seller agrees, you’ll know that not only does the car have a clean title, but also that it has a title to begin with.
-If the seller lost the title or otherwise doesn’t have it, the resulting hoops you may need to jump through in order to register the car can be a nightmare for both buyers and sellers.
+If the seller lost the title or otherwise doesn’t have it, the process of registering the car can be complicated for both buyers and sellers.